Nasdaq combines global data and index businesses

-Jan 29 (Reuters) - Nasdaq OMX Group Inc said on Tuesday it was combining its global data and index businesses as the trans-Atlantic exchange operator continues to reposition itself to be a bigger player in technology services, a move aimed at boosting non-transaction-based revenues.
+(Reuters) - Nasdaq OMX Group Inc (NDAQ.O) said on Tuesday it was combining its global data and index businesses as the trans-Atlantic exchange operator continues to reposition itself to be a bigger player in technology services, a move aimed at boosting non-transaction-based revenues.

 John Jacobs will head the new global information services unit, which Nasdaq said will enable it to increase sales through a clearer focus on new product development.
 Jacobs was formerly Nasdaq’s head of indexing and chief marketing officer.